2020 Rewind By Nellie Brill

 Rocky Returns

 Over Thanksgiving, my big brother Rocky collapsed.
 It was awful.
 He was rushed to the emergency room at KBVC, my second home (although I haven’t been there in a while, I mean, not to Emergency anyway…).
 The doctors later determined that he was having dizzy spells.
 Grandma was fearing the worst, that we were going to lose him that night.
 He’s almost fifteen, but apart from acute osteoarthritis and terrible gingivitis, Rocky doesn’t have any health problems.
-Long story short, Rocky was in the emergency room, where I’ve spent so much time, for a little over an hour getting checked out and, I think they gave him what they usually give me when I eat a tin can or a package (like, the actual package): fluids and anti-nausea drugs.
-Soon after, he was home.
+Dr. Duffy calls him “mutant” because he’s so problem-free for an older lab, and maybe because he’s so unlike me…. ?
+But Rocky was in the emergency room, where I’ve spent so much time, for a little over an hour getting checked out and, I think they gave him what they usually give me when I eat a tin can: fluids and anti-nausea drugs.

 Interning for Eve and Stephie at AMC and learning about “runners”

 On Saturdays, when AMC isn’t on COVID lockdown, I go there for physical therapy.
-My mom can’t wait inside with me right now and prefers not to hang out downstairs [Marisol and Alissa are gone and sometimes, it looks like a scene from One Flew Over The Cuckoo’s Nest when we pull in, but at least Karry Ann is there ….and Terrence is also good with the cookies] so mom drops me off to intern for Eve and Stephie before physical therapy, and she goes to Citarella to shop for me.
+My mom can’t wait inside with me right now and prefers not to hang out downstairs [Marisol and Alyssa are gone now and sometimes, it looks like a scene from One Flew Over The Cuckoo’s Nest when we pull in, but at least Karry Ann is there ….and Terrence is also good with the cookies] so mom drops me off to intern for Eve and Stephie before physical therapy, and she goes to Citarella to shop for me.
+If you want details, mom buys me about a dozen chickens and i also get a few containers of bouillabaisse.

 KBVC Fridays!

-I love my family, but they don’t show give me the attention I deserve.
-If I could stay with the girls at Katonah Bedford, I would totally let them adopt me as their office dog because they never ignore me, always feed me; plus, if I eat a tin can or encounter an angry tree, it saves me the trip.
+If I could stay with the girls at Katonah Bedford, I would totally let them adopt me as Office Dog because they never ignore me, always feed me, and if I eat a tin can or encounter an angry tree, it saves me the trip.
+They’re ready for me.

 Christmas and toys for me